Mrian07/Proyeksi/docs/release-notes/12-0-0/README.md

 ## Export of the project list

-With OpenProject 12.0 it is now possible to export the project list with all project specific information, incl. project custom fields.
+With ProyeksiApp 12.0 it is now possible to export the project list with all project specific information, incl. project custom fields.
 You can choose between the formats XLS and CSV export.

 ![project-list-export](project-list-export.png)